-Apex Figure C4 shows plots of observed number of sightings per mile (logged) versus the environmental covariates being included in the SpM model.
+Figure C4 shows plots of observed number of sightings per mile (logged) versus the environmental covariates being included in the SpM model.
 There appears to be a strong tendency for the rate of sightings to increase as SST increases, and to decline as wind speed, haze, swell and sea shadow increase.
 With the exception of wind speed, the relationship appears to be linear, and this is even true for wind speed in the range of 1 to 7 knots (where most of the observations occur).
-Moon phase also appears to influence the sightings rate, with the rate being greatest when the moon phase is 1 (fraction of moon illuminated is 0-25%) or 4 (fraction of moon illumination is 75-100%).
+Moon phase also appears to influence the sightings rate, with the rate being greatest when the moon phase is 1 (fraction of moon illuminated is 0-25%) or 4 (fraction of moon illumination is 75-100%), but the variance is large so the relationship may not be statistically significant.